 - 1. Students are required to attend exams at the scheduled exam start time.
 Students who arrive late will not have the exam end time extended. - 2.
 Do not begin the exam until instructed by the proctor. - 3.
 You may not write on a paper exam. - 4.
-An 8.5" x 11" laminated piece of paper may be used during the exam; nothing can be written on the paper before the start of the exam and must be erased prior to leaving the room.
-Students are required to bring their own dry-erase marker for use during the exam.

-- 5. Length of time allotted for the exam will be announced at the start of the exam. - 6.
-No personal items (coats, bags, books, cell phone, water bottles) are allowed during testing.
+An 8.5" x 11" white board or laminated piece of paper may be used during the exam; nothing can be written on the board before the start of the exam and must be erased prior to leaving the room. - 5.
+Length of time allotted for the exam will be announced at the start of the exam. - 6.
 Mobile devices must be turned off.
 If needed for an anticipated emergency, the student will discuss with the proctor before the start of exam.
 Only the exam, answer sheet, and writing utensil (if paper exam) or computer are allowed on the desk.
-No other electronic devices (including smart watches) are allowed on the desk.
-Hats and dark glasses cannot be worn. - 7.
-Students may bring in an unopened package of earplugs (for inspection by the instructor prior to the exam) if needed to reduce any unwanted noise. -If there is a need for noise cancelling headphones the student must request formal accommodations through the Office of Disability Services. - 8.
+Hats and dark glasses cannot be worn unless accommodations have been granted prior to the exam. - 7.
+Headphones and earbuds cannot be worn during the exam.
+Students may bring in an unopened package of earplugs (for inspection by the instructor prior to the exam) if needed to reduce any unwanted noise.
+If there is a need for noise cancelling headphones the student must request formal accommodations through the Office of Disability Services. - 8.
 Exams are graded only from the Scantron answer sheet if used.
 NO consideration will be given to answers recorded on test paper.
 Carefully darken the letter of the answer you choose.
 Do not write anything else on the Scantron.
 Erase incorrect choices completely. (paper exams) - 9.
 Please return all items provided to you before leaving the room. - 10.
-The NVCC academic misconduct policy is in full effect during all exams and quizzes.
+The CT State academic misconduct policy is in full effect during all exams and quizzes.
 Violations of the policy will be addressed accordingly.
 Any student observed looking at another student's exam, recording or photographing the exam, or sharing answers in any way will be addressed immediately and the manner will be dealt with according to the college and BOR student conduct and disciplinary policies.

-On-Line Remote Testing Guidelines (subject to change based on available proctoring software and is at the discretion of the instructor)
+On-Line Remote Testing Guidelines for LRON courses (subject to change based on available proctoring software and is at the discretion of the instructor)